TrustPaul/Premise-selection-coling/README.md

-Most of the code is based on the repostory
+This is the code for our submission to COING shared task at TextGraph-16